yammerjp/cachembed/README.md

 ## TODO

-- LRU cache (with request logs)
-- Garbage collection for old cache entries
+- LRU cache (with request logs) and garbage collection for old cache entries